Ilavarasi1/pebbles/README.rst

 Will build the html documentation under doc/build.
 There is a requirement of graphviz for creating system structure graphs.

-The documentation is hosted in GitHub pages and built using `Travis-Sphinx`_.
+The documentation hosted in GitHub pages are built using `Travis-Sphinx`_.
-Travis-Sphinx requires your documentation to be 100% correct RST syntax to build so it's worth the effort to run the following before pushing nontrivial documentation changes for Travis testing. ::
+Travis-Sphinx requires your documentation to be 100% correct RST syntax to build successfully so it's worth the effort to run the following before pushing nontrivial documentation changes for Travis testing. ::

         $ workon pb-doc